albee/robust-LQC-control/README.md

 You must install the MOSEK Fusion MATLAB API as a prerequisite.

+Code begins at `dynamics_main_robust.m`.
 Please see the included report for documentation.

 ![ ](/media/sample_socp.png)